 Nitrogen is the most quickly used up and, therefore, the one that must be replaced most often.

-The one that makes the wisteria bloom may cause the caladium to wear itself out producing unwanted flowers instead of fancy leaves.
+The fertilizer that makes the wisteria bloom may cause the caladium to wear itself out producing unwanted flowers instead of fancy leaves.

-The fertilizer that is correct for the fragrant-leaved geranium whose flowers are unimportant is wrong for the zonal geranium from which you expect blossoms.
+The correct fertilizer for the fragrant-leaved geranium plant whose flowers are unimportant is wrong for the zonal geranium from which you expect blossoms.